top of page

 How I Choose the Right Approach for You

 You don’t need to know which therapy approach is “right” for you before starting counselling.
-Part of my role is to help guide that process and offer the right method to reach your goal and foster your healing.
+My goal is to help guide that process and offer the right method to reach your goal and foster your healing.

-We’ll work together to understand your goals and hopes, and tailor our sessions using these approaches from my toolbox that best support your needs, preferences, and pace.
+We’ll work together to understand your goals and hopes, and tailor our sessions to fit the goals and needs.

 Therapy FAQ